-From coffee shops and tea houses to great bakeries, bars and restaurants, East Nashville is a foodie's paradise, and this is also bringing more and more people to the east side.
-With options including vegetarian specific restaurants like Wild Cow and gluten free and vegan bakeries and coffee houses like Khan's Desserts and The Post East, there is something for every food allergy, dietary need or desire.
-In addition, choosing locally sourced meats and cheeses is easier than ever in the East Nashville area with it's very own butcher and cheese shop, Porter Road Butcher and The Bloomy Rind.
-Lockeland Table, Eastland Cafe and Pomodoro offer a little more up scale dining with menus that will keep you excited.
-For a burger, check out the one of the best burgers in Nashville at Riverside Grill Shack!
+From coffee shops, tea houses (featuring great selections of healthy green teas to choose from) to great bakeries, bars, and restaurants, East Nashville is a foodie's paradise, and this is also bringing more and more people to the east side.
+With options including vegetarian-specific restaurants like Wild Cow and gluten-free and vegan bakeries and coffee houses like Khan's Desserts and The Post East, there is something for every food allergy, dietary need, or desire.
+In addition, choosing locally sourced meats and cheeses is easier than ever in the East Nashville area with its very own butcher and cheese shop, Porter Road Butcher, and The Bloomy Rind.
+Lockeland Table, Eastland Cafe, and Pomodoro offer a little more upscale dining with menus that will keep you excited.
+For a burger, check out one of the best burgers in Nashville at Riverside Grill Shack!

 Coffee Shops & Tea Houses in East Nashville

-For the coffee lovers, Barista Parlor and The Post East along with Portland Brew and Ugly Mugs have you covered, no matter which road you are driving on.
-If you want to stay closer to the highway, swing into Bongo Java which always has amazing espresso and specialty drinks along with some food options as well.
-If you stick to tea, you can find High Garden in the Shoppes on Fatherland or grab a cup from one of their providers like Portland Brew.
+Barista Parlor and The Post East, and Portland Brew and Ugly Mugs have you covered for the coffee lovers, no matter which road you are driving on.
+If you want to stay closer to the highway, swing into Bongo Java, which always has amazing espresso and specialty drinks and food options.
+If you stick to tea, you can find High Garden in the Shoppes on Fatherland or grab a cup from one of their providers, like Portland Brew.

 Cocktails and Happy Hour in East Nashville